 The 4D Model

-The Center for Curriculum Redesign (CCR) is a Boston-based non-profit, international education research and engineering organization committed to defining 21st Century curriculum for students in K-12 and Higher Education.
-CCR delivers deeply researched, carefully curated frameworks, recommendations and structures for standards, curricula and assessments.
-It focuses on the knowledge and competencies (aka “social-emotional learning”, “21st century skills”), that students need to succeed in a global world of life and work.
+The Center for Curriculum Redesign (CCR) is a Boston-based non-profit, international education research and engineering organization committed to defining 21st century curriculum for students in K-12 and Higher Education.
+CCR delivers deeply researched, carefully curated frameworks, recommendations and structures for standards, curricula, and assessments.
+It focuses on the knowledge and competencies (aka “social-emotional learning (SEL)” or “21st century skills”), that students need to succeed in a global world of life and work.

 CCR has developed a globally-relevant “Four-Dimensional” framework that is comprehensive yet compact, and designed to be eminently actionable and demonstrable.